hoboarts/birka-test/README.md

 Chat support admin-to-consumers messaging.

 Known issues and planned updates: \
-Infinitely loading of paybutton (press update button in your browser). \
+- Infinitely loading of paybutton (press update button in your browser). \
+Pending server response of *_NOT_FOR_AD_NAME_* bank (Ukraine). \
+Considered as fixed. \
-Adding management for product's image files. \
+- Adding management for product's image files. \
-Visual appearance of app elaboration.
+- Visual appearance of app elaboration.